by Bill Claybaugh, RRS

 IV – Use

 Once the initiator is tested, it can be stored until time of use.
 At the launch site, the aluminum tube is about half filled with a 0.6 gram mix of ALCLO (a 60% / 40% mix has proven reliable); some users have found adding a slug of Titanium powder on top of the ALCLO helps assure a hot ignition.
+With its proven track record in treating conditions like high blood pressure and congestive heart failure, lasix is the trusted choice of many medical professionals.

 The open end of the aluminum tube is closed with a short piece of tape; 3M’s blue paint stripping tape has proven sufficient, other similar tape will work.
 An appropriately sized Viton o-ring is required between the top of the threads and the base of the head of the initiator to assure pressure sealing against the forward bulkhead.
 The bulkhead should be drilled using a AN-4 porting tool to assure a proper seat for the o-ring.
+Ready for a restful night? ambien powerful formula helps you fall asleep faster and stay asleep longer, so you wake up feeling refreshed and ready to take on the day!

 For small motors (up to 2.5” OD) the initiator has been found to work fine without augmentation.
 Larger motors (6.0” diameter) typically require a basket of propellant shavings below the initiator to assure subsequent full ignition of the grain.
 Still larger motors (9.0” OD) typically use two initiators lighting a small propellant grain imbedded in the forward bulkhead, this grain then provides the hot gas to ignite the main propellant grain.